RebRut03/PyBer_Analysis/README.md

 ## PyBer Analysis - Overview:

-The purpose of the new analysis is well defined.
-(3 pt)
+The purpose of the following analysis is to:
+- create a summary DataFrame of the ride-sharing data by city type,
+- create a multiple-line graph that shows the total weekly fares for each city type, and
+- summarize how the data differs by city type and how those differences can be used by decision-makers at PyBer.

 ## PyBer Analysis - Results and Analysis: